-Levin Klein1, Jonas Gude1, Florian Wenz1, Thorsten Lutz1, and Ewald Krämer1 1Institute of Aerodynamics and Gas Dynamics, University of Stuttgart, Pfaffenwaldring 21, 70569 Stuttgart, Germany Correspondence: Levin Klein (levin.klein@iag.uni-stuttgart.de)
+Levin Klein1, Jonas Gude1, Florian Wenz1, Thorsten Lutz1, and Ewald Krämer1

+1Institute of Aerodynamics and Gas Dynamics, University of Stuttgart, Pfaffenwaldring 21, 70569 Stuttgart, Germany Correspondence: Levin Klein (levin.klein@iag.uni-stuttgart.de)

 Abstract.
-The low-frequency emissions from a generic $5 \,\mathrm{MW}$ turbine are investigated numerically.
-In order to regard airborne noise and structure-borne noise simultaneously a process chain was developed.
-It considers fluid-structure coupling (FSC) of a computational fluid dynamics (CFD) solver and multibody simulations (MBS) solver as well as a Ffowcs Williams-Hawkings (FW-H) acoustic solver.
-The approach was applied to a generic $5 \,\mathrm{MW}$ turbine to get more insight into the sources and mechanisms of low-frequency emissions from wind turbines.
-For this purpose simulations with increasing complexity in

-- terms of considered components in the CFD model, degrees of freedom in the structural model and inflow in the CFD model were conducted.
+The low-frequency emissions from a generic 5 MW R2:AC1 wind turbine are investigated numerically.
+In order 1 to regard airborne noise and structure-borne noise simultaneously a process chain was developed.
+It considers fluid-structure 2 coupling (FSC) of a computational fluid dynamics (CFD) solver and multibody simulations (MBS) solver as well as a Ffowcs 3 Williams-Hawkings (FW-H) acoustic solver.
+The approach was applied to a generic 5 MW turbine to get more insight into 4 the sources and mechanisms of low-frequency emissions from wind turbines.
+For this purpose simulations with increasing 5 complexity in terms of considered components in the CFD model, degrees of freedom in the structural model and inflow 6 7 in the CFD model were conducted.
 Consistent with literature, it has been found that aeroacoustic low-frequency emission is dominated by the blade-passing frequency harmonics.
-The tower base loads, which excite seismic emission, tend to be dominated by structural eigenfrequencies with increasing complexity of the model.
-The main source of aeroacoustic emissions is the blade-tower - 10 interaction and the contribution of the tower as an acoustic emitter is stronger than the contribution of the rotor.
-Aerodynamic tower loads also significantly contribute to the external excitation acting on the structure of the wind turbine.
+The tower base loads, which excite seismic emission, tend to be 8 dominated by structural eigenfrequencies with increasing complexity of the model.
+The R2:AC2 In the spectra of the tower 9 base loads, which excite seismic emission, the structural eigenfrequencies become more prominent with increasing complex-10 ity of the model.
+The main source of $|\mathbf{R2:AC3}|$ low-frequency aeroacoustic emissions is the blade-tower interaction and the 11 contribution of the tower as an acoustic emitter is stronger than the contribution of the rotor.
+Aerodynamic tower loads also 12 significantly contribute to the external excitation acting on the structure of the wind turbine.
+13